rapid7/insightconnect-plugins/splunk/help.md

 ### List Saved Searches

-This action is used to lists all saved searches.
+This action is used to list all saved searches.
 Note that the Splunk API returns credential information in clear-text for this action's output.

 #### Input